 Let’s Start with Technology – Upgrade outdated technology.
 Whether it’s your operating system or your hardware (desktop, laptop or mobile device), the right technology is critical to ensuring maximum efficiency, security and mobility for your business.

-Explore moving your business to the cloud.
-There are cloud solutions for nearly every business activity, from keeping track of expenses to storing files to accounting and CRM.
+Move your business to the cloud.
+There are cloud solutions for nearly every business activity, from keeping track of expenses to storing files to accounting and CRM solutions.
 Investing in cloud services not only saves you time and money, but is an organizational boon as well.
-There are a lot of organizational tools in the cloud, including calendars, project management systems and to-do lists.
+There are cloud tools for calendars, project management systems and to-do lists.
 Less paper equals less clutter, which makes you more productive and efficient.

 In my business, I have four main folders for emails—and my to-do lists.
 They are:

 - Urgent: The items that need action—yesterday!
 I rank the items on this list by the amount of time each one will take.
 Then I start with the most time-consuming items in the morning, when I have the most energy, and save the shorter urgent items until the afternoon.
 The only exception is when an item has a higher sense of urgency…then I will handle that one first.

 - Important: These items need action today, but aren’t urgent—yet.
 Once I finish the urgent list, I tackle my “important items” list.

 - Everyday: I don’t even think about these items until I’ve dealt with the urgent and important matters.

 - Non-Essential: Like my Everyday list, these items should not be considered until everything else is completed.
 Even better, delegate these items to an assistant, someone else at your company or an intern.
 Let them focus on getting the everyday and non-essential items done for you, and free up valuable time to tackle the urgent and important tasks.